cicsdev/cics-banking-sample-application-cbsa/etc/usage/springBoot/doc/CBSA_Restful_API_guide.md

 ### The associated RESTful Payment details:

-The Payment interface utilises a z/OS Connect EE RESTful API, which requires the use of a zOS Connect EE server.
+The Payment interface utilises a z/OS Connect RESTful API, which requires the use of a zOS Connect server.
 The RESTful API can also be driven independently of the Payment interface.
 It can, therefore, be integrated into other applications if desired.